 Here are pictures of the beer menu and some pages from the regular Paulaner Bräuhaus menu.
 There is an on-going one-for-one beer deal as well for those who are not inclined to go “free-flow”.

 Beer, Pretzel, Roast Pork and Salmon

-We had a couple of glass of the lager beer.
+We had a couple of glasses of the lager beer.
 It was fresh and fruity.
 German beer is probably the best in the world.
 Even better when consumed with pretzels ($3.90 each) in the atmosphere of a beer hall.

 As for food we had a roast pork served with bread dumpling ($29, picture above) and a baked salmon fillet ($29.90, picture below) from the regular menu.
 Both dishes tasted fine.
 Both the pork and fish were very well cooked, resulting in dry textures.
 But they provided good excuses to visit Paulaner Bräuhaus Singapore 2020 Oktoberfest for lunch.

 9 Raffles Boulevard